Dr Sarah Sowden

 - 2009 Diplomate Membership of Faculty of Public Health

-- 2005-08 PhD, Department of Epidemiology and Public Health, University College London.
+- 2009 PhD Department of Epidemiology and Public Health, University College London

-- 2003-05 MSc (Distinction) Public Health, London School of Hygiene and Tropical Medicine.
+- 2005 MSc (Distinction) Public Health, London School of Hygiene and Tropical Medicine

-I am engaged in a broad portfolio of applied public health research, projects include:
+I have been engaged in a broad portfolio of applied public health research, projects include:

-- Improving services for patients with Upper Gastrointestinal Cancer: exploring patient experience and the opportunities for co-design
+- Reducing inequalities in cancer waiting times and improving services for patients with Upper Gastrointestinal Cancer: exploring patient experience and the opportunities for co-design

 - High-rise health: a mixed methods study of the impact of social housing improvements on the health and wellbeing of residents in high-rise flats.